trevor-richardson/collision_avoidant_reinforcement/README.md

 ---

 ### Installing
-Change base_dir in config.ini to the absolute path of the current directory. <br/>
+Change BASE_DIR in config.ini to the absolute path of the current directory. <br/>
-Packages needed to run the code.
+Packages needed to run the code include:
 * numpy
 * scipy
 * python3